 Baja California, Mexico

 The rugged Baja peninsula extends 806 miles from the U.S. – Mexico border to its southernmost point at Cabo San Lucas.
-The peninsula is bordered on its west coast by the Pacific Ocean and on the east coast by the calmer waters of the Sea of Cortez.
+The peninsula is bordered on its west coast by the Pacific Ocean and on the east coast by the calmer waters of the Gulf of California.
 The land between these two bodies of water is remarkably varied from the forested high mountain ranges running through the central region, to the four desert sub-regions, each with its own distinct geography and flora, to the salt marshes and mangrove swamps of the coasts, to the arid tropical forests of the southern Cape region.

 Planned Sites in Baja California, Mexico